openstreams/wflow/doc/index.rst

     + gdal
     + pyproj

-    Alternatively you can use one of the releases (executable) to run the models withour installing python and the required packages:   https://github.com/openstreams/wflow/releases
+    Alternatively you can use one of the releases (executable) to run the models without installing python and the required packages:   https://github.com/openstreams/wflow/releases